nxp-mcuxpresso/mcuxsdk-doc/boards/kw47evk/releaseNote/topics/what_is_new.md

     -   **Major Changes (User Applications may be impacted)**

-        -   mcux github support with cmake/Kconfig from sdk3 user shall now use CmakeLists.txt and Kconfig files from root folder.
+        -   Supporting cmake/Kconfig for SDK 24.12.00: user shall now use CmakeLists.txt and Kconfig files from root folder.
 Compilation should be done using west build command.
 In order to see the Framework Kconfig, use command >west build -t guiconfig
         -   Board files and linker scripts moved to examples repository

     -   **Bugfixes**